Enveloppe/obsidian-enveloppe/README.md

 ### Embed

 You can choose to send embeded files :
-- images : The image will be copied in the repository in an optionnaly settled folder.
+- Images : The image will be copied in the repository in an optionnaly settled folder.
-- notes : Only shared files will be copied in the repository, in their respected folder (following your settings).
+- Notes : Only shared files will be copied in the repository, in their respected folder (following your settings).

-## 3. Plugin settings
+## Plugin settings

 You can configure :
 - The share key used by the plugin.
 By default, it is `share`